toddcf/fzha/README.md

 - Use text instead of a PNG logo for the word "Accord" in the H1, for SEO reasons.
 - fadeInRight each button ONE AT A TIME, after a delay.
 (DO NOT use Waypoints, as there is no need to trigger something on scroll that is at the top of the page.)
 - Contain navbar contents inside a custom 1920px-wide, centered container.
 - Have contact form cover only half of the image on large screens.
+Also, take another pass at the contact form in general to ensure best practices are being used for UX and accessibility.
 - Use Honda's preferred Avenir font for everything.
 (I didn't know about brand compliance before taking this job.)